bobshort4bobby4/PP5-v1/README.md

 As resources allow it is planned to add articles and blog entries which will enhance the websites authority on our area of business, this should boost our ranking further.
 A website that displays authority, expertise and trustworthiness will rank highly in search engine results, this metric is more important now that pure keyword matching.
 Relevant articles should also reduce bounce rate and increase session time.

-The alt text for all the images on the stock page was changed to give each car a description of its make and model and a used or new classifacation.
+The alt text for all the images on the stock page was changed to give each car a description of its make and model and a used or new classification.

 The social links were given the rel="noopener" attribute to ensure their content was ignored by search engines.

-A link to SIMI was provided to further boost rankings.
+A link to SIMI (Motor-Dealers representation body)  was provided to further boost rankings.

 The meta data tags were created in the html head.